code_analyzer

 For cloud-based providers, you can set API keys via environment variables:

-for Google# Watch current directory for changes (complexity analysis is now enabled by default)
+# Watch current directory for changes (complexity analysis is now enabled by default)

 uv run refactoroscope watch .